KoLA: Carefully Benchmarking World Knowledge of Large Language Models: KoLA Benchmark

-\textbf{Knowledge Creating Tasks}: As the highest level of \emph{Bloom's Cognitive Taxonomy}~\cite{krathwohl2002revision}, how to evaluate knowledge creation ability is an open and challenging question.
-We present a feasible proposal based on knowledge-grounded text generation tasks~\cite{chen2020kgpt,yu2022xdai}.
-In the generation of narrative texts such as history, news, and fiction, the core of creativity lies in describing subsequent events.
-Consequently, we seek to evaluate the model's creation ability by assessing their event knowledge hallucination in generated texts.
-To establish a standard reference, we build an annotation platform and conduct fine-grained event annotations on both Wikipedia texts and articles in the evolving data, which constructs two evaluation datasets: (4-1) \emph{Encyclopedic Knowledge Creation}, which is based on Wikipedia articles and (4-2) \emph{Open Knowledge Creation}, which is based on unseen news and novels, serving as the \emph{Evolving Test of Creating (ETC)}.
+\textbf{Knowledge Creating Tasks}: As the highest level of \emph{Bloom's Cognitive Taxonomy}~\citep{krathwohl2002revision}, how to evaluate knowledge creation is a long-standing open and challenging question.
+The capacity for knowledge creation is evident in open-ended generation tasks.
+Traditional text generation evaluation metrics~\citep{theis2015note} are based on textual similarities between model-generated content and human-written references, which do not solely focus on knowledge creation ability but cover other skills, such as text style and fluency~\citep{naeem2020reliable}.
+Ideally, human evaluators should be employed to solely assess whether the content generated by models contains novel and reasonable knowledge~\citep{maher2010evaluating,lamb2018evaluating}.
+However, manually evaluating diverse open-domain knowledge is labor-intensive, costly, and lacks scalability.
+Inspired by the knowledge-grounded text generation tasks~\citep{yu2022xdai}, KoLA proposes a feasible automatic evaluation protocol that specifically contrasts the model-generated knowledge with that in human references.
+First, we limit the generation scope to \textit{narrative texts} such as history, news, and fiction.
+This is because the knowledge creating in generating narrative texts has a clear focus on envisioning plausible subsequent \textit{events} and articulating them in a reasonable way.
+As shown in \cref{fig:creating}, we then conduct human annotation on the reference texts to obtain reference fine-grained event knowledge.
+The annotated events enable a dedicated self-contrast metric (elaborated below) that emphasizes the quality of event knowledge in generated content.
+This approach offers an effective assessment of knowledge creation abilities compared to traditional text generation metrics encompassing many other factors~\citep{akter2022revisiting}.
+We conduct annotation on both Wikipedia texts and evolving articles, which constructs two evaluation datasets: (4-1) \emph{Encyclopedic Knowledge Creation}, which is based on the narrative Wikipedia articles selected by MAVEN~\citep{wang-etal-2020-maven} and (4-2) \emph{Open Knowledge Creation}, which is based on unseen news and novels, serving as the \emph{Evolving Test of Creating (ETC)}.

 \cref{tab:tasks} presents the features and statistics of each selected task.
 Further details regarding annotation processes and task demonstrations are correspondingly presented in \cref{sec:instructions}.